ncatlab/nlab-content/pages/2/2/0/5/5022/content.md

 =--
 (This is also called a _Kripke frame_.)

 The terminology often used refers to $W$ as the set of possible worlds.
 Its elements are sometimes called _worlds_, sometimes _states_, sometimes _points_, depending on the context and the whim of the writer.
+The relation $R$ is called the _accessibility relation_ so $ R w v$ says '$v$ is accessible from $w$'.

 ## Models in Modal Logics ##
 To give the standard (geometric) semantics of modal logics one needs the models.